sourcebots/docs/reference.md

 ---
 ### robot.Motor
-Class that represents a motor
+Class that represents a motor.
 - **Properties**
   - `voltage` : the normalised voltage of the motor.
 Should range between -1 and 1, and can be set to `robot.BRAKE` and `robot.COAST` if needed.

 ---
 ### robot.MotorBoard
-Class that represents a motor board
+Class that represents a motor board.
 - **Properties**
   - `m0`: The [motor](#robotmotor) connected to m0 on the motor board.
   - `m1`: The [motor](#robotmotor) connected to m1 on the motor board